ap-csa-2024-2025/intro-assignment-tramngyn/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is
+* Something interesting about me is I have a huge obsession with milk tea and hotpot.
 * Ask Mr. Vu anything:
 * List your sports and extracurriculars you participate in

 ## HW